 There is something so calming about scripture and it’s effect on our minds and psyche.
-Without hitting anyone over the head with a Bible, I want to plant some encouraging scripture seeds.
-To clarify, words can heal or destroy, bring life or injure, so I choose to share life.
+To clarify, words can heal or destroy, bring life or injure, so I choose to share life and plant some scripture seeds.

-For instance, soul encouragement such as Isaiah 40:29-31 reminds us to put our hope in the Lord.
-Philippians 4:6-8 reminds us to think better thoughts.
+For instance, the encouragement of Isaiah 40:29-31 reminds us to put our hope in the Lord.

 In stark contrast to the media, scripture is a healer and source of strength and peace.

-Since the point of barefoot inspiration is to inspire, encourage, and energize, I want to pass on the best mind healers on to you.
+Since the whole point of Barefoot Inspiration is to energize, encourage and inspire everyone who reads here, I want to pass on the best mind healers on to you.

 Many scriptures come to mind when I personally need a spirit boost, but the verses from Isaiah 40 give me goosebumps.
 The imagery speaks to something deep inside.